jhpyle/docassemble/_docs/packages.md

 git push -u origin master
 {% endhighlight %}

 The last command will prompt you for your [GitHub] credentials.
+After you put in the credentials, your package will be uploaded to [GitHub].
+If you reload your [GitHub] repository's page at the [GitHub] URL, you will see the listing of files.

 Now, on the **docassemble** menu, you can go to Package Management -> Update a Package, and install the package using its [GitHub] URL.